What is Reading Counts (RC) ?

 - All books that have a colored Dot on their spine are included in the RC program, i.e., there is a quiz in the system for that book.
 These books are also marked with stickers in the back cover of the book that indicate the Lexile Range and RC points.
 Student earn points by reading the book and passing the RC quiz with a score of 70%.

 - Unfortunately, many of our amazing books do not have Reading Counts Quizzes!
 Typically, these “Non Dot” books are overlooked by our students!
 Now students may earn Reading Counts points for “Non Dot” books by completing a simple form (Book Review Form For Points).
-Forms are available in the library.
+Forms are available in the library or downloaded below.
 The form may be completed at home or during library time and returned to the library.
 In addition, Informal Book Talks are optional for students who are willing to share a book with their class.
 Book Talks are a great way for students to share great books with their peers!
 (NOTE: Student may only complete a Book Review Form For Points for a books that DO NOT HAVE A RC QUIZ.)

 What is my RC Quarterly Goal?